Best workflow software for growing teams

 The question isn’t whether integration is possible.
 It’s whether integration works without IT involvement.

 Ask vendors: “Can a business user configure an integration with our CRM?”
-If the answer involves developers, tickets, or professional services, the integration isn’t really self-service.
+If the answer involves developers, tickets, or professional services, the integration isn’t self-service.

-Start with one process that causes obvious pain.
+Beyond that: start with one process that causes obvious pain.
 Automate that first.
 Show the win.
 Expand from there.

 Involve the people who’ll use it in selection.
 If they pick the tool, they’re more likely to use it.